Lam2026/LaboratoryReport/README.md

 ## 4 Comparison with Other Libraries (Optional)

-If time permits, test another GNSS library using the same dataset and compare based on:
+In this section, we test another open-source GNSS library [GICI-LIB](https://github.com/chichengcn/gici-open).
+GICI-LIB is a GNSS/INS/Camera integration library that achieves high accuracy and robustness through multi-sensor fusion.
+We evaluate three typical GNSS-only algorithms (i.e., SPP, RTD, RTK) implemented in GICI-LIB using the UrbanNav dataset and also compare the best-performing algorithm, RTK, between GICI-LIB and RTKLIB.

-Accuracy
+### 4.1.
+Configuration
-Ease of use
+GICI-LIB uses *.yaml* file to configure the workflow, the used configuration file is attached in [*gici/post_estimation_rinex_urban.yaml*](./gici/post_estimation_rinex_urban.yaml).
+Notably, we use all provided navigation data files as the input, and use three estimators to estimate the positions in parallel.

-Flexibility
+### 4.2.
+Results

-Computational efficiency
+### 4.3.
+GICI-LIB vs. RTKLIB

 ## 5. Suggestions for Improvement
 ### 5.1 recommendations for improving RTKLIB Library